izBasit/android-guidelines/project_and_code_guidelines.md

 | `title_`             | A title, i.e. a dialog title          |
 | `action_`            | An action such as "Save" or "Create"  |

+__Where ever applicable strings should not be hardcoded in java source file.
+It should always come from `strings.xml`

 #### 2.3.2.3 Styles and Themes